Part 2 of 3

 - This

-Gross Rental Yield (GRY) or Property Price To Rent (PPR) may have been
+indicates that Brazil's overall performance on other key metrics, such as Gross Rental Yield (GRY) and Property Price To Rent (PPR), may have been

 robust, contributing to its high effect-coded value.